Prospective Graduate Student Open House - FEB 18th 2022 (more details to follow)

 - Financial Support

-For the most outstanding first-year Ph.D. students, the Department of Structural Engineering may offer financial support in the form of university fellowships, research assistantships and Teaching Assistantships.
+Financial support may come in the forms of university fellowships, research assistantships, and Teaching Assistantships.
 The fellowships include the Department fellowships and those provided by the Jacobs School of Engineering and the Office of Graduate Studies.
 The fellowship award normally starts in October through the end of September.
 The Jacobs School of Engineering fellowships are reserved for first-year Ph.D. students only.

-Incoming M.S. students in the Plan II – Comprehensive Exam program Structural Engineering are not offered financial support when admitted into the program.
-M.S. students enrolled in the Plan I – Thesis program may be supported by their research advisors and paid as a Graduate Student Researcher, but will not be offered financial support when admitted.
+Incoming M.S. students in the Comprehensive Exam program Structural Engineering are not offered financial support when admitted into the program.
+M.S. students enrolled in the Thesis program may be supported by their research advisors and paid as a Graduate Student Researcher, but will not be offered financial support when admitted.
 Additionally, the funding may not start until after the M.S. student completes coursework and is ready to start the research.

 Continuing and incoming Ph.D. students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the Candidacy examination.
 The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 7.
 The faculty research advisor in charge of the funded research project assigns the duties of a GSR.
 These appointments are subject to the availability of research funds each year.